 First, identify the pump required.
-Depending on the use, whether for ponds, aquarium or fountain, you will need different pump head and flow rate in order to meet the requirement on pressure or water turnover.
+Depending on the use, whether for ponds, aquarium or fountain, you will need a different pump head and flow rate in order to meet the requirement on pressure or water turnover.

 Aquarium, for example, will require turn over of the entire water volume four times per hour.
 Therefore, if you have a 50-liter tank, you will need a 200-litre-per-hour pump.

 The filter system is another requirement that you should consider.
 Filter systems often have a specific flow rate requirement so as to work in its best efficiency.
-Double checking the requirement of your chosen filter system is crucial before choosing your water pump.
+Double-checking the requirement of your chosen filter system is crucial before choosing your water pump.

 Selecting your solar panel